Aristos Constantinou

-Aristos Constantinou – Άριστος Κωνσταντίνου (7 June 1944 – 1 January 1985) was the founder of the Ariella fashion label.
+Aristos Constantinou (Greek: Άριστος Κωνσταντίνου; 7 June 1944 – 1 January 1985) was the founder of the Ariella fashion label.
 The Ariella label came to prominence during the British fashion revolution, and was known for its cocktail, evening, and occasionwear and casino uniforms.

 Aristos opened a workshop upstairs at 45 Carnaby Street in 1966, and used the label ‘designed by Aristos’.
 In 1971, he was joined by his brother Achilleas, who runs the company to this day.
 Together, they expanded the business to Duke Street, Oxford Street, Newburgh Street and more on Carnaby Street.
 They grew rapidly and began to supply their clothes wholesale to larger retailers such as Jane Norman, DH Evans, and John Lewis.
 By 1974, they had a headquarters in Marylebone, a showroom in Great Portland Street and nine retail shops including branches in Chicago and Lausanne, Switzerland.
 They eventually moved to larger headquarters in Wood Green, but the retail side of the business was being overtaken in importance by the wholesale operations.

 Aristos had his home in The Bishops Avenue, Hampstead, London, known as Billionaire's Row.
 Aristos' house in The Bishops Avenue stands in 2.5 acres has seven bedrooms, numerous reception rooms and bathrooms, the grounds included stables and separate apartment quarters for staff.